vighnesh-radhakrishnan/stock-average-calculator/README.md

 ## Overview

 The **Stock Average Calculator** is a simple React-based web application that allows users to calculate the average price of stocks.
-Users can input stock prices and their corresponding quantities, and the app will compute the average price of the stocks added.
+Users can input stock name prices and their corresponding quantities, and the app will compute the average price of the stocks added.
+The users can also delete their purchases as well.
 Use **[Stock Average Calculator](https://vikkujonsnow.github.io/stock-average-calculator/)**.

 ## Features